3 Main Street Elgin Ontario K0G 1E0 Telephone 613 359-5252

 Subsequent history of the general store:

-Anna Adelkind & Samuel Fischman 1939 – 1985 -General Store, food items, fine china, linens, clothing and hardware
+Anna Adelkind & Samson Fischman 1939 – 1985 -General Store, food items, fine china, linens, clothing and hardware

 Sheila Leah Fischman, daughter, is a Canadian translator who specializes in the translation of works of contemporary Quebec literature.
 Fischman is a former editor of the Montreal Star’s book section, as well as a columnist for the Globe & Mail and the Montreal Gazette and a broadcaster for CBC Radio.
 She is a founding member of the Literary Translators’ Association of Canada and founding co-editor of Ellipse: Œuvres en traduction/Writers in Translation.
 She currently lives in Montreal. wikipedia